Names and identifying details in this article have been changed to protect privacy.

 What happens to platforms that can't absorb AI

-Priya, the Guelph clinic owner, put it more cleanly than I would have.
+Stacy, the Austin practice owner, put it more cleanly than I would have.
 "I don't mind paying for software.
 I mind paying three times for the same software."
 That's the thing the bolt-on tax will keep signaling.
 Not that the vendors are unfair, but that their margin structure is fighting the product they want to ship.

 A few of them will get through it.
-Some will be outpriced by newer platforms whose architecture and pricing model absorb AI without a separate AI line item.
+Some will be outpriced by newer platforms whose architecture treats AI as infrastructure — one layer, one credit, one price — instead of a feature catalogue with a separate checkout for each item.
 Five years from now, I expect "pay extra for AI notes" to read the way "pay extra for email" reads today.

 The Oli position

 I'll close with our number because the brief I wrote for this article said to.
-Oli is $19.95 flat per practitioner per month, and every core AI feature is in the base price.
+Oli is $19.95 per practitioner per month, and every core AI feature is in the base price.
 AI clinical notes.
 AI-assisted patient intake.
 AI patient overview.
-Two million Oli AI credits included each month.
-All of it.
+Each practitioner gets two million Oli AI Credits included monthly — worth $20, which effectively pays for the subscription itself.
+Beyond that free tier, additional credits cost $1 per 100,000, or 1c per 1,000 credits.

 Calling that price generosity would be dishonest.
 The architecture made it the natural number.
-We built the product in 2024 with modern AI models already assumed in the critical path, so there's no older AI-free product line to protect.
+We built the product in 2025 with modern AI models already assumed in the critical path, so there's no older AI-free product line to protect.
 The result is that we don't need a separate SKU to charge for AI, because running AI inference is a cost we already priced into the base plan.
-A reader asked me last year whether $19.95 flat was "sustainable."
-Fair question.
-My answer: flat is the commitment today, and the commitment is built on a margin structure that expects inference to be part of the base cost, not a line item on top.
+Whether you generate one note a month or fifty a day, the per-credit cost is the same — and that cost goes in one direction as inference gets cheaper.

 If you're comparing platforms right now, the test I'd run is simpler than a feature matrix.
 Pull up the pricing page.
 Count the AI SKUs, token caps, and tier gates.
 If AI is priced separately, the platform is managing it separately.
 That might still be the right choice for your practice.
 A lot of clinics on traditional platforms have years of tenure and real switching costs.
 I don't think they should move for the sake of moving.
 I do think they should know what the line item means.